Baptism

 Jesus instructed, "Believe and be baptized," (Mark 16:16), and that's what those who chose to align themselves with Jesus did.
 Jesus' words are a command for us to go public with our new faith.
 Baptism is an outward sign of an inward conversion experience – and it is a celebration of a new life in Christ.
 According to Romans 6:4, baptism identifies us with Christ's death (as we go under the water) and with his resurrection (as we come up).
 At baptism, the believer symbolically dies to the old self to become a brand new person who puts Jesus in charge of his or her life.

-At 3Crosses, we have three "Celebrate New Life" services each year.
+• At 3Crosses, we have multiple "Celebrate New Life" services each year.
 We do the baptisms in the "tank" in the sanctuary at our weekend services; the person being baptized is fully immersed under water.

 While some churches sprinkle, baptism by being dunked was the undisputed church practice for the first 1,300 years of church history, according to Catholic historian Brenner.
 In fact, no early denominational church leaders argued that fact.
 The very word "baptism" means "to immerse" and that's what the Bible records, so 3Crosses believes that if you're physically able, you should get completely dunked.
 Sprinkling began as a convenience later in church history due mostly to water shortages, and also became the mode of baptism most practical for baptizing infants.